ResidentMario/missingno/paper.md

 affiliations:
  - name: Independent
    index: 1
-date: 6 Febuary 2018
+date: 13 Febuary 2018
 bibliography: paper.bib
 ---

 # Summary

 Algorithmic models and outputs are only as good as the data they are computed on.
 As the popular saying goes: garbage in, garbage out.
-In tabular datasets, it is usually relatively easily to, at a glance, understand patterns of missing data (or nullity) of individual rows, columns, and entries.
+In tabular datasets, it is usually relatively easy to, at a glance, understand patterns of missing data (or nullity) of individual rows, columns, and entries.
 However, it is far harder to see patterns in the missingness of data that extend between them.
-Understanding such patterns in data is benefitial, if not outright critical, to most applications.
+Understanding such patterns in data is beneficial, if not outright critical, to most applications.

 missingno is a Python package for visualizing missing data.
 It works by converting tabular data matrices into boolean